daveredrum/ScanRefer/README.md

 ## :star2: Annotated viewpoints :star2:

-You can now download the viewpoints via [this link](http://kaldir.vc.in.tum.de/annotated_cameras.zip).
+You can now download the viewpoints via <a href="http://kaldir.vc.in.tum.de/annotated_cameras.zip" target="_blank">this link</a>.
 Once you've downloaded the dataset, you can also play around the viewpoints that are recorded during annotation.

 ### Viewpoint format
 ```